clemsonacm/presentations/sources/semantic/semantic.md

 ## Bad code is a problem

-+	Bad code takes longer to:
++	Bad code takes longer to: understand, edit, and get right
-	1. Understand
-	2. Edit
-	3. Get right
++	Time is the most valuable resource you have

 ## What is bad code?